One word always separated me on my self-taught journeys in photography from the fully competent professional: manual.

-This sort of decision – to hold myself apart from the full-time pros – helped in turn to justify and reinforce that original excuse for ignoring manual, for choosing not to understand it.
+This sort of decision – to hold myself apart from the full-time pros – helped in turn to reinforce that original excuse for ignoring manual, for choosing not to understand it.
 I was not a professional; I was not expected to understand it.

 It did not help to make me want to become a pro that I suspected professional photographers themselves saw working in manual mode as the one element of top-flight skill that marked them out as accomplished master craftsmen.
 I felt that they founded their attitude of superiority over us, the enthusiasts, on this one small gap in our understanding.

 I once saw an inspiring slideshow given to us at a magazine publisher’s office by the “celebrated press photographer”, Mike Maloney, in which he lamented the time that a photographer next to him in the football stadium had been unable to guess at the exposure needed, to pluck it from the air in front of him.
 “What aperture do you think we need in here – f4?”
 He had been astounded not to have been given a knowledgeable response.

 This put me in my proper place.
 Not only was I not a professional, but I saw that even a photographer who was (albeit, one relying on later technology) could also be put down on the question of manual.